-For regression problems, data uncertainty is assumed to come from the inherent noise (or measurement error, human labeling error) in the training data.
-In general, the training data is modeled as independent additive Gaussian noise with sample-dependent variance $\sigma(\boldsymbol{x})$, which indicates the target variable $y_i = f_{\boldsymbol{\theta}}(\boldsymbol{x}_i) + \epsilon(\boldsymbol{x}_i)$. $\epsilon(\boldsymbol{x}_i)$ is the independent heterogeneous Gaussian noise, which represents the uncertainty for each sample.
-In this way, the output will be a parameterized continuous Gaussian distribution, as Eq.~\ref{eq:gaussian} shows.
-Both the mean and variance are predicted from the neural network \cite{kendall2017uncertainties}.
-The mean represents the prediction of the model and the variance represents the uncertainty of the sample prediction.
-To optimize the neural network parameters $\boldsymbol{\theta}$, maximize likelihood is performed on the mean and variance jointly as Eq.~\ref{eq:gaussian} shows.
+For regression problems, data uncertainty is assumed to arise from inherent noise in the training data (e.g., measurement or labeling error).
+In general, the training data is modeled as independent additive Gaussian noise with sample-dependent variance $\sigma(\boldsymbol{x})$, which indicates the target variable $y_i = f_{\boldsymbol{\theta}}(\boldsymbol{x}_i) + \epsilon(\boldsymbol{x}_i)$. $\epsilon(\boldsymbol{x}_i)$ is the independent heterogeneous Gaussian noise, representing each sample's uncertainty.
+In this way, the output will be a parameterized continuous Gaussian distribution, as Eq.~\ref{eq:gaussian} and Fig.~\ref{fig:pi} (a) show.
+The mean and variance are predicted from the neural network \cite{kendall2017uncertainties}, where the mean represents the model’s prediction, and the variance represents the uncertainty of each sample's prediction.
+To optimize the neural network parameters $\boldsymbol{\theta}$, maximum likelihood optimization is performed jointly on the mean and variance as Eq.~\ref{eq:gaussian} shows.
 This is also known as heteroscedastic regression, which assumes the observational noise level varies with different samples.
-This is suitable for the case where some samples have higher noise (uncertainty), while others have lower.
-Besides Gaussian distribution, the neural network can be parameterized with many other kinds of distributions, such as mixture Gaussian distribution \cite{guillaumes2017mixture}, which is implemented with mixture density network (MDN) \cite{bishop1994mixture}, assuming multiple modes for the prediction.
-MDN has the advantage that can account for the uncertainty from multiple prediction modes but consumes more computation.
-It's important to choose a suitable parameterized distribution, which depends on the nature of the problem.

-The advantage of prediction distribution is that it is simple to add the approach to existing neural network architecture and requires little modification to the training and inference process.
-However, the explicit parameterization form requires choosing the appropriate distribution to accurately capture the underlying uncertainty, which can be hard without any prior information on the data.
+This is suitable for cases where some samples have higher noise (uncertainty), while others have lower.
+Besides Gaussian distribution, the neural network can also be parameterized with other types of distributions, such as mixture Gaussian distribution \cite{guillaumes2017mixture}, which is implemented with mixture density network (MDN) \cite{bishop1994mixture}, assuming multiple modes for the prediction.
+MDN has the advantage of accounting for the uncertainty from multiple prediction modes but consumes more computation.
+Choosing a suitable parameterized distribution is essential and depends on the problem. { } The advantage of using a predictive distribution is that it can be easily incorporated into existing neural network architectures and requires slight modification to the training and inference process.
+However, the explicit parameterization form requires the model to choose an appropriate distribution to effectively capture the underlying uncertainty, which can be hard if no prior information is available.